vrld/suit/docs/gettingstarted.rst

         suit.draw()
     end

-This will produce this UI (after clicking the button):
+This will produce this UI:

 .. image:: _static/hello-world.gif

-As written above, the two widgets are each created by a function call (:func:`suit.Button <Button>` and :func:`suit.Label <Label>`).
-The first argument to a widget function is always the "payload" of the widget, and the last four arguments define the position and dimension of the widget.
+The two widgets (the button and the label) are each created by a function call (:func:`suit.Button <Button>` and :func:`suit.Label <Label>`).
+The first argument to a widget function always defines the *payload* of the widget.
+Different widgets expect different payloads.
+Here, both :func:`suit.Button <Button>` and :func:`suit.Label <Label>` expect a string.
+The last four arguments of a widget function define the position and dimension of the widget.
 The function returns a table that indicates the UI state of the widget.
 Here, the state ``hit`` is used to figure out if the mouse was clicked and released on the button.
 See :doc:`Widgets <widgets>` for more info on widget states.